lammps/lammps/doc/src/fix_ave_grid.rst

 and *density/mass* values, the grid cell volume used in the per-sample sum normalization will be the current grid cell volume at each sampling step.

-In per-grid mode, all the *norm* keyword options operate the same.
-The output grid value is summed over the grid value in each of the *Nrepeat* samples and then divided by *Nrepeat*.

 The *ave* keyword is applied to both per-atom and per-grid mode.
 It determines how the per-grid values produced once every *Nfreq* steps are